sara-sabr/ITStrategy/_pages/en/product-fw-directive.md

 ## Authorities

-This directive is issued pursuant the authority indicated in the TB Policy on Service and Digital requirement 4.1.3.2 (Deputy Heads are responsible for) _Designating a departmental CIO responsible for leading the departmental IT, information, and data management functions_.
+This directive is issued pursuant to the authority indicated in the TB Policy on Service and Digital requirement 4.1.3.2 (Deputy Heads are responsible for) _Designating a departmental CIO responsible for leading the departmental IT, information, and data management functions_.

 The Chief Information Officer (CIO) has delegated to the Director General, Strategy, Architecture, and Business Relations (SABR) the authority to issue, amend, and rescind this **PILOT** directive.